GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 Defining properties with the FieldSpecifications
 ---------------------------------------------------------------------

-As in previous tutorials, **FieldSpecifications** tag is the place where to declare all the scoped fields such as directional permeability, reference porosity, initial pressure, and compositions.
-Here these fields fields are homogeneous but one can use **TableFunctions** via ``functionName`` attributes to set them heterogeneously (see :ref:`TutorialFieldCase` for details).
+As in previous tutorials, the **FieldSpecifications** tag is used to declare fields such as directional permeability, reference porosity, initial pressure, and compositions.
+Here, for simplicity, these fields are homogeneous (see **TableFunctions** via ``functionName`` to make these fields functions of space or time, as explained in :ref:`TutorialFieldCase`).

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/FieldCaseCo2InjTutorial.xml
   :language: xml